 First, the growing movement to seek out talent where it lives rather than being limited to local areas is making live job fairs obsolete.
 Technology and best practices for telecommuting have made the requirement to live and work in the same area less important for knowledge-based jobs than it once was, allowing organizations to seek out qualified candidates globally.
 The second factor is the increased time and expense with travel and renting a space to hold a career fair.

 Organizations can overcome those limitations by using virtual career fair software.
 In these online job fairs, organizations can create a branded environment with a lobby or welcome area complete with a video greeting from company executives.
 There can be an exhibit hall with booths or rooms where candidates can access information or chat with recruiters to learn more about an organization.

 One of the lesser-known benefits of hosting a virtual career fair is the ability to attract hard-to-find “passive”candidates who are currently employed and appreciate the ease (no need to take time off from work) and privacy (concerns with being seen at a physical job fair) of attending a virtual career fair.

 The cost of a virtual career fair depends on variables such as the number of events you want to host, the features needed, and scope of the event (i.e., local versus global), among others.
 While the costs range from $8,000 to $80,000 for a single event, a virtual career fair still generally costs a fraction of a physical event.

 Once a budget has been established along with the scope of particular needs, interviewing technology providers can begin.
-Click here for guidelines on How to Evaluate and Choose a Virtual Conference Provider.
+Click here for guidelines on how to choose the right virtual events platform for your organization.